tc39/proposal-decimal/README.md

 Mike Cowlishaw’s excellent [Decimal FAQ](http://speleotrove.com/decimal/decifaq.html) explains many of the core design principles for decimal data types, which this proposal attempts to follow.

 One notable exception is supporting trailing zeroes: Although Mike presents some interesting use cases, the Decimal champion group does not see these as being worth the complexity both for JS developers and implementors.
-Instead, Decimal values could be lossly represented as rationals, and are “normalized”.
+Instead, Decimal values could be lossly represented as rationals, and are “canonicalized”.

 ## Implementations